Approach to Education

 - All students should be encouraged to become well rounded citizens, who contribute positively to their communities

-The SABIS® curriculum implemented at IAS is closely aligned to state standards.
+The SABIS® curriculum implemented at IAF is closely aligned to state standards.
 In addition to the core subjects of English, mathematics, and world languages, the SABIS® curriculum is designed to provide knowledge of a broad range of subjects including science, social studies, art, music, health, physical education, and computers.
 It is designed to develop a balanced, well-rounded, college-preparatory experience.

 The Learning Process